ConductorOne/baton-scim/README.md

 3. Auth info:

-- in case auth token or api key can be obtained in the service provider interface pass it via `--token` flag for "oauth2" auth type, or as `--api-key` flag for "apiKey" auth type.
+- in case auth token or api key can be obtained in the service provider interface pass it via `--token` flag for " oauth2" auth type, or as `--api-key` flag for "apiKey" auth type.
-- in case of "basic" auth type, provide username and password via `--username` and `--password` flags.
+- in case of "basic" auth type, provide username and password via `--username`and `--password` flags.
 - in case token should be obtained via oauth2 flow in the app, pass Client ID and Client Secret via `--scim-client-id` and `--scim-client-secret` flags.

 ## brew